lil-org/how-to-sync-nft-folders/README.md

      --data '{"query":"query Attestation { attestations(take: 20, orderBy: { timeCreated: desc }, where: { schemaId: { equals: \"0xfeb3224bb6737f8f8034186c06f79d0740f40e806965e4b442350a78cef7ec86\" }, recipient: { equals: \"0xE26067c76fdbe877F48b0a8400cf5Db8B47aF0fE\" }, attester: { equals: \"0xE26067c76fdbe877F48b0a8400cf5Db8B47aF0fE\" }, data: { contains: \"4277dc9\"} }) { attester recipient decodedDataJson timeCreated } }","variables":{}}'
 ```

-### 4️⃣ get `FolderSnapshot` json corresponding to the attestation
+### 4️⃣ get `FolderSnapshot` jsons corresponding to the latest attestations
 https://ipfs.decentralized-content.com/ipfs/bafkreifc5lvk2mhi2vtt3lexm433xn7uwddadlwsvn5n37kwv6sp2koapa

 ### 5️⃣ get nfts from an api of your choice
-use the latest `FolderSnapshot`s to display nfts in folders
+use the latest `FolderSnapshot` values to display nfts in folders

+---

 ### 📝 edit a folder
 create a new attestation using the same `folderId`

-use a different `cid` or a different `folderName`
+you can use a different `cid` or a different `folderName`

 ### 🗑️ remove a folder
 [revoke all attestations](https://docs.attest.org/docs/core--concepts/revocation) for that `folderId`

-or — create a new attestation using the same `folderId` with an empty `cid`
+or — create a new attestation using the same `folderId` with an empty `cid` value

 # projects syncing folders